MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ## Calculate correlation coefficients

-To determine if there is a relationship between the population of a state and the amount of damage caused by storms, use the [series_pearson_correlation](series-pearson-correlationfunction.md) function.
+To determine if there's a relationship between the population of a state and the amount of damage caused by storms, use the [series_pearson_correlation](series-pearson-correlationfunction.md) function.

 This query calculates the total amount of property damage caused by storms in each state and joins it with population data.
 The resulting columns are converted into series and the correlation coefficient is calculated.